Objective Momentum Barriers in Wall Turbulence: Introduction

 UMZs were first documented in the early experimental study of \citet{Meinhart1995}, leading to the seminal work of \citet{Adrian2000} who suggested that wall-bounded turbulence may be described as a collection of layered zonal structures distinguished by their common streamwise velocities.
-These structures appear to be organized by strong shear regions generated by hairpin vortices or other vortical features.
-The core statistical methods used to make these inferences about UMZs and their boundaries were developed by \citet{Adrian2000} with additional modifications proposed by \citet{DeSilva2015,Laskari2018,Fan2019} and others.
-With the help of these tools, UMZs have been investigated in a number of wall-bounded flows, including turbulent boundary layers, channel flows and pipe flows at various Reynolds numbers \citep{Adrian2000,Kwon2014,DeSilva2015,DeSilva2017,Gul2020}.
-UMZs have also been widely used as tools to validate models \citep{Saxton-Fox2017,Bautista2019} and generate descriptions of wall-turbulence organization \citep{Adrian2007,Hwang2018}.
+These structures appear between rapid changes in streamwise velocity across strong shear regions where spanwise vorticity may be concentrated.
+The relevance of these jumps has been supported by analogous jumps in streamwise velocity at turbulent/non-turbulent interfaces and by nearby hairpin vortices and other vortical features.
+The core statistical methods used to make these inferences about UMZs and their boundaries were developed by \citet{Adrian2000} with additional modifications proposed by \citet{DeSilva2015, Eisma2015, Laskari2018, Fan2019} and others.
+With the help of these tools, UMZs have been investigated in a number of wall-bounded flows, including turbulent boundary layers, channel flows and pipe flows at various Reynolds numbers \citep{Adrian2000, Kwon2014, DeSilva2015, DeSilva2017, Gul2020}.
+UMZs have also been widely used as tools to validate other models \citep{Saxton-Fox2017, Bautista2019} and generate descriptions of wall-turbulence organization \citep{Adrian2007, Hwang2018}.